Sarfaraz004/Sarfaraz004/README.md

 Passionate Computer Science Engineer
 -----------------------------------

-Engineering graduate seeking an entry level position to apply my technical skills and knowledge in developing innovative software solutions.
+Engineering graduate seeking an nice position to apply my technical skills and knowledge in developing innovative software solutions.

 *   🌍  I'm based in Banglore
 *   ✉️  You can contact me at [sarfarazsattar09@gmail.com](mailto:sarfarazsattar09@gmail.com)